This post may contain affiliate links. Please read our disclosure policy.

 @themoodyfoody 🙈💛🍌Magnolia Bakery 🤝 Backyard Banana pudding = “youll never forget me” Banana pudding.
 This recipe is easy, fool proof, straight to the point, and absolutely delicious.
 Fluffy, light, airy.
 And its 3 layers! #magnoliabakery #bananapudding #christmasdessert #holidayrecipes ♬ ROCKIN’ AROUND THE CHRISTMAS TREE – BRENDA LEE

-How long should I let it sit?
+How long should I let banana pudding sit?

 Some recipes reward patience, and this is definitely one of them.
 I highly recommend making your banana pudding the night before you serve it.
 Decorate it right before serving.
 If you are in a hurry, allow your pudding to chill for at least 4-6 hours!

-Can I freeze my banana pudding?
+Can I freeze banana pudding?

 Yes!
 Banana pudding can be frozen for up to 3 months!
-When ready to serve, allow it to thaw in the fridge!
+When ready to serve, allow it to thaw in the fridge.

-5 from 12 votes
+5 from 23 votes

 Prep: 30 minutes